 You can also use it to turn them into advocates for your business.
 Studies show that people trust online reviews almost as much as personal recommendations.
 You can learn more about why online reviews are important in this article.

-- If a customer found you from Yelp, ask them to leave you an honest Yelp review.
+- If a customer found you from Yelp, ask them to check-in.
+When someone checks-in on Yelp, it will prompt them to share their experience.

 - If they found you through Google, ask them to leave you a review on your GMB listing.